School and community/

 Youth Development Program (YDP)

-Available services are youth-driven and focus on support participants in setting personal goals, identifying steps, removing barriers, and expanding natural support networks.
+Available services are youth-driven and focus on supporting participants in setting personal goals, identifying steps, removing barriers, and expanding natural support networks.

 Youth Development Coordinator